edsu/inst126/README.md

 ## Description

-INST126 is an introduction to programming for information science majors.
+INST 126 is an introduction to programming for information science majors.
 This course provides a path for students with diverse backgrounds to successfully learn programming.
 You are not expected to have any computer programming experience.